Confused about your exam or college applications?

 Hotel Management Vs Travel and Tourism Management Courses

 Hotel Management courses are the more popular choice among aspirants seeking hospitality education in India.
 Courses in the field of hotel management are available at the undergraduate as well as the postgraduate level.
-After completing class 12th, a candidate is eligible for admission to the Bachelor of Hotel Management and Catering Technology (BHMCT) course.
+After completing class 12th, a candidate is eligible for admission to the Bachelor of Hotel Management and Catering Technology (BHMCT)/ BBA in Hotel Management/ Bachelor of Hotel Management/ BHM in Culinary Arts courses.
 Candidates interested in going for postgraduate studies in Hotel Management can go for the MBA in Hospitality Management (MHM) course.

 Travel and Tourism Management